nonmetalhail/oregon-epht-demo/README.md

 # oregon-epht-demo

 ## Fusion table was deprecated by Google in 2020.
-As such, no demos function anymore
+As such, no demos are functional anymore

 A Fusion Tables demonstration for Oregon DHS using their EPHT datasets